cmanikandan/aws-smc-reloaded/README.md

 ## Further Ideas

-- Highlight/Switch Instances for SAP
+- Highlight Instances for SAP
 - History of last used/opened SMCs (with revision - link to previous url)